davesides3/spatial-poker/README.md

 Key Learnings
 - power of grid
 - with only 13K, leverage the browser environment (e.g. unicode cards)
+- using a set of existing rules (poker) saved time for technology work
 - so much more to learn about CSS!
 - so much more to learn about JavaScript!
 - basic programming remains the same as decades ago, but Google, StackOverflow, etc. amazing